PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 ```

 ### Parameter Type: Multi Choice
-The `multichoice` parameter asks for one or more of the available options (supplied as a comma seperated list of choices).
+The `multichoice` parameter asks for one or more of the available options (supplied as a comma separated list of choices).
 This choice type also provides a help option '`?`' used to display the help text:
 ```xml
 <parameter name='Options' type='multichoice' default='0,1,2' store='text' prompt='Select desired options'>
   <choice label='&amp;Pester test support'